 Online Savings Accounts

-Synchrony Bank High Yield Savings Account: This is an online savings account that comes with an ATM card, which can help you get your saving in the form of cash a lot quicker than waiting to transfer it to your linked checking account.
-(The website unfortunately doesn’t say whether you get reimbursed for ATM fees.)
+Synchrony Bank High Yield Savings Account: This is an online savings account that comes with an ATM card, which can help you get your savings in the form of cash a lot quicker than waiting to transfer it to your linked checking account.
+(The website, unfortunately, doesn’t say whether you get reimbursed for ATM fees.)
 The account earns 1.05% Annual Percentage Yield (APY), and doesn’t require a minimum balance.

 Money Market Accounts

 A money market account combines the common features you know from savings accounts and checking accounts.
 You’ll get an awesome APY and account holders usually get checks and debit cards.
 Traditionally, you had to maintain a balance of around $1,000 for money markets, but online-only accounts have loosened this requirement.
 They’re best for people seeking higher rates than online savings accounts offer, and who are generally willing to be limited in some ways in how often they can access their money.

 Ally Money Market Account: You can open an account here with no minimum balance and get unlimited deposits and withdrawals plus six additional banking transactions per statement cycle.
 You’ll also earn 0.85% on your money and can make mobile check deposits.
 Like their checking accounts, Ally will reimburse you up to $10 per statement cycle for ATM fees for banks that are outside of their Allpoint ATM network.

 Sallie Mae Money Market Account: Although this name strikes fear in the heart of anyone with a student loan, Sallie Mae offers a really great money market account.
 It has an APY of 0.90%, doesn’t require a minimum balance, and allows mobile check deposits.
 Account-holders are limited to only six transactions a month.

 Certificate of Deposits (CDs)